 Form Factor: Micro-ATX-DTX-Mini-ITX | Ports: 2x USB 3.0 Audio In/Out Front Ports | Drive Bays: 7 (2 hot-swappable with 2.5inch) | Cooling: 3x 120mm fans included| Weight: 12.3 Pounds

 SilverStone Grandia Series HTPC case can be acknowledged as SilverStone’s variable spec-ed option that they have placed out in the market for consumers with varying needs.
 It features diversified Micro ATX, DTX, Mini ITX motherboard mounting support.
-This diversity is not only reserved to the motherboard support but also extends to the impressive 340mm depth inside the case that can conveniently house a high-end graphics card.
+This diversity is not only reserved for the motherboard support but also extends to the impressive 340mm depth inside the case that can conveniently house a high-end graphics card.

 The exterior of this case is a cubicle black outlook with the conventional two USB 3.0 ports and audio in/out.
-The body weighs at 12.3 pounds which make it a mid-weighted option as compared to the Cooler Master HAF XB EVO.
+The body weighs 12.3 pounds which makes it a mid-weighted option as compared to the Cooler Master HAF XB EVO.
 The interior of the case is quite spacious in terms of accommodating all of the components that it has the ability to host.

-A prominent feature which sets it apart from its competition here would be the inclusion of 7 drive bays with two hot-swappable and 1 compatible with 2.5″ drive.
+A prominent feature that sets it apart from its competition here would be the inclusion of 7 drive bays with two hot-swappable and 1 compatible with 2.5″ drive.
 Despite its well-reputed space management, there is still a minor downside to this as the internals can experience excessive heat or cable clutter when all of the bays and inputs are being utilized simultaneously.